-I am happy that someone at Breitling has finally realized that there is a lot of wealthy people with good taste and there is a strong demand for classy ultra-luxury watches.
+I am happy that someone at Breitling has finally realized that there are a lot of wealthy people with good taste and there is a strong demand for classy ultra-luxury watches.

 Case, Ergonomics & Strap

-At 42 millimeters in diameter, the watch is still larger than a classic dressy chronograph and the lugs could have been a trifle shorter to make the watch more suitable to a wider audience, but it doesn’t look as arrogant as, say, the 2015 Breitling for Bentley GT3 with its huge 49mm body.
-Also, at less than 14 millimeters from top to bottom, it is slim enough to be used with formal attire (and you can wear it with shirts with normal sleeves, too.)
+At 42 millimeters in diameter, the Centenary is still larger than a classic dressy chronograph and the lugs could have been a trifle shorter to make the limited edition more suitable to a wider audience.
+Still, it doesn’t look as arrogant as, say, the 2015 GT3 collection with its huge 49mm body.
+Also, at less than 14 millimeters from top to bottom, it is slim enough for you to use with formal attire (and you can wear it with shirts with normal sleeves, too.)

-The watch looks even slimmer than it is thanks to ultra-low-profile bezel that houses a convex sapphire crystal.
-For persons with more active lifestyle that could be a problem since the crystal is poorly protected from occasional bumps, but it is that rare occasion where I would be willing to sacrifice some security in favor of aesthetics.
+The case looks even slimmer than it is thanks to the ultra-low-profile bezel that houses a convex sapphire crystal.
+For persons with a more active lifestyle that could be a problem since the crystal is poorly protected from occasional bumps, but it is that rare occasion where I would be willing to sacrifice some security in favor of aesthetics.